MSeal/RimworldTerrainMovementKit/README.md

     ...
 ```

-If the mods above are not present it will still check for mod load orders of this librarly DLL and emit an error message (but still load) if it detects a later version lower in the users mod list.
+If the mods above are not present it will still check for mod load orders of this library DLL and emit an error message (but still load) if it detects a later version lower in the users mod list.

 ## Credits